Mom’s Best Zucchini Bread Recipe (Moist and Pillowy Soft!)

 • Vanilla extract: The aromatic, floral, slightly sweet flavor of vanilla goes really well with the cinnamon and brown sugar.

 • Zucchini: Last but not least, the star of the show; zucchini.
-It's a naturally sweet vegetable that will make our bread deliciously moist.
+It’s a naturally sweet vegetable that will make our bread deliciously moist.
+I use medium zucchini – it does not have very many seeds.

-How to Make Zucchini Bread (Step-by-Step)
+How to Make Zucchini Bread Recipe

 Making this delicious Zucchini Bread is easier than you think.
 Here’s how to make them at home step by step:

-Start by preheating your oven to 350 ℉ (180 ℃).
+Start by preheating your oven to 350℉.

 Measure out and combine all dry the ingredients; all-purpose flour, sea salt, baking soda, baking powder, and ground cinnamon.
 Using a hand whisker, whisk all the dry ingredients together.
 Set aside until ready for use.